Trusted WordPress tutorials, when you need them most.

 However, if you were using subdomains or directory structures in your WordPress multisite, you need to set up redirection so that users coming to your old URLs are redirected to your new site.

-There are two ways to do this.
-You can set up a redirect using a WordPress plugin (recommended), or you can add some code to your WordPress .htaccess file.
+There are two ways to do this: You can set up a redirect using a WordPress plugin (recommended) or add some code to your WordPress .htaccess file.

 We’ll show you both methods, and you can choose the one that best suits you.

-Note: Make sure that your old site on the multisite network and the site on the new domain are both using the same permalink structure.
+Note: Make sure that your old site on the multisite network and the new domain use the same permalink structure.

 Method 1.
 Setting Redirects Using All in One SEO for WordPress